 Natural light exposure is key for regulating our natural sleep-wake cycle.
 To promote better energy levels over the day, expose your eyes to natural sunlight first thing in the morning.
-Natural light exposure during the day is linked to greater melatonin production in the evenings needed for more restful sleep.
+Natural light exposure3 during the day is linked to greater melatonin production in the evenings needed for more restful sleep.
 By stimulating vitamin D production in the skin, sun exposure also has a role in regulating various other hormone functions that are key for energy levels.

 3. Exercise the right amount.

 Certainly, exercise is essential for general health; however, if you have fatigue, there is a fine balance between enough and too much.
 To protect yourself from blowing off too much precious energy, cap exercise sessions to roughly a maximum of 45 minutes.
 Challenging workouts should also be balanced with gentle activities such as walking, yoga, or stretching.
 Don't forget to take rest days, too.

 Raw and cold salads can become some of the most difficult foods to digest when recovering from fatigue.
 Aim to include warming, nutrient-dense, cooked foods that are easy on the digestive system.
 Swap salads for roasted vegetables or soups, or accompany cold meals with warm tea.